FA5I/picta-docs/index.md

 ## How is it different to other libraries?

-If you use Picta for charting, it will ***feel*** different from other libraries available on the JVM, and not because it is channeling some kind of cosmic energy direct in to your brain.
+If you use Picta for charting it will ***feel*** different from other libraries available on the JVM, and not because it is channeling some kind of cosmic energy direct in to your brain.

 The real reason is, unlike other libaries, Picta attempts to define a simple way to create charts, inspired in part by Leland Wilkinson's **Grammar of Graphics** approach.
-That said, Picta's grammar is dictated somewhat by the Plotlyjs dependency and so some things may look familiar for users coming from the Plotlyjs library.

 ## Installing the library